Skip to main content

 Holy symbolLaurel wreath

-…on the day the gate was smashed, Andronikos raised his shield and faced certain death to save the people of Thessalon from the Persian Horde.
+…on the day the gate was smashed, Andronikos raised his shield and faced certain death to save the people of Thessalon from the Perelastran Horde.
 The Immortals laughed – how could one man possibly hold the gate alone?
 But Andronikos was not afraid – he drew his sword and prepared to meet his god.
 Immortal after Immortal fell to his sword as they charged – but try as they might, they could not slay the one hoplite who stood against them.
 Night fell, and still he fought on.
-Dawn rose, and the Persians saw to their dismay that Andonikos stood alone atop a mound of dead men.
+Dawn rose, and the Perelastrans saw to their dismay that Andonikos stood alone atop a mound of dead men.
 Four days later, a Palladian phalanx arrived to break the siege.
 When they did, they found a new man to join the brotherhood of heroes – and when he walked from the gateway battered, bloodied and bruised, they raised him high upon their shields and named him that he might live forever as Andronikos, the Defender.

 The Defence of Thessalon, as told to Eudokia the Scribe